boostrjs/boostr/README.md

   // ...

   environment: {
-    APPLICATION_DESCRIPTION: 'A Layr app managed by Boostr' }
+    APPLICATION_DESCRIPTION: 'A Layr app managed by Boostr.'
+  }

   // ...